The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 = Is there a way for us to deploy the plugin server-wide? =

 Yes!
 If you check the GitHub repository, you can use the bash scripts there (make sure you satisfy their pre-requisites) to deploy/update the plugin server-wide.

+Please note there are pre-requisites to running the scripts, so understand & prepare before usage as always.

 == Installation ==